-Aortic angiography is a procedure that uses a special dye and x-rays to see how blood flows through the aorta, the major artery leading out of the heart, and through your abdomen or belly.
+Aortic angiography is a procedure that uses a special dye and x-rays to see how blood flows through the aorta.
+The aorta is the major artery leading out of the heart, and through your abdomen or belly.

-This test is done in a special unit of the hospital.
+This test is done at a hospital.
 Before the test starts, you will be given a mild sedative to help you relax.

 After the x-rays or treatments are finished, the catheter is removed.
-Pressure is immediately applied to the puncture site for 20 - 45 minutes to stop the bleeding.
+Pressure is applied to the puncture site for 20 to 45 minutes to stop the bleeding.
 After that time, the area is checked and a tight bandage is applied.
-The leg is usually kept straight for another 6 hours after the procedure.
+The leg is most often kept straight for another 6 hours after the procedure.

-You will be asked not to eat or drink anything for 6-8 hours before the test.
+You will not eat or drink anything for 6 to 8 hours before the test.

 Tell your health care provider:

 You will be awake during the test.
 You may feel a sting as the numbing medicine is given and some pressure as the catheter is inserted.
 You may feel a warm flushing when the contrast dye flows through the catheter.
-This is normal and usually goes away within a few seconds.
+This is normal and most often goes away in a few seconds.

 You may have some discomfort from lying on the hospital table and staying still for a long time.

-Your doctor may order this test if there are signs or symptoms of a problem with the aorta or its branches, including:
+Your provider may ask for this test if there are signs or symptoms of a problem with the aorta or its branches, including:

 Abnormal results may be due to: